 To analyze user sessions

-- Click in the text field at the top of the page (see 1 in the example below) and select one of the available filtering attributes.
+Click the text field at the top of the page (see 1 in the example below), and select one of the available filtering attributes.
 Once you select an attribute, the available values for that filter are displayed in a list.Available filtering attributes?

 ORoperator for that attribute.